sabrinabertol/portfolio/README.md

 - [License](#license)

 ## Introduction
 *Who is Sabrina Bertol?* is a React.js application that serves as an online portfolio to showcase works, skills, and achievements.
-It provides an overview of my background, displays my projects, and offers a way to contact me.
+It provides an overview of my background, displays projects, and offers a way to contact me.

 ## Features
 - About Me: An overview of my background, skills, and experiences.
 - Projects: A collection of my notable projects with descriptions, screenshots, and links.
 - Skills: A list of my technical skills and proficiencies.
 - Resume: A link to download my resume.
-- Contact: A form to send me messages or inquiries.
+- Contact: A form to send me e-mails.

 ## Technologies Used
 - React.js: A JavaScript library for building user interfaces.